Obama Sends Note to Woman He Freed From Prison

 In the home stretch of his presidency, Barack Obama issued a wave of clemencies, mostly for people serving long sentences on drug convictions.
 One of those freed from prison was a woman named Danielle Metz, who was arrested in 1993 at the age of 26 and given three life sentences for her role in her husband's cocaine operation.
 Earlier this week, a report in USA Today caught up with Metz and recounted how she had made the dean's list at Southern University in New Orleans after enrolling as a 50-year-old freshman.

 "You don't know what you did for me," Metz said, imagining a conversation with Obama.
 "I'm finally coming into my own.
 I made the honor roll."
 As it turns out, the story caught the former president's attention, and he sent Metz a handwritten note, per a new USA Today story.
 "I am so proud of you, and am confident that your example will have a positive impact for others who are looking for a second chance," Obama wrote.
 "Tell your children I say hello, and know that I'm rooting for all of you."
-(Read more President Obama stories.)
+(More President Obama stories.)

 Get the news faster.